JakeNathe/AI-Checkers/README.md

 # AI Checkers

-Checkers game with an AI player for white
+Checkers game with an AI player for white.
-Black starts the game
+Black starts the game.
-GUI using pycharm
+GUI using pycharm.

 Program validates all moves that a piece can make.
 If it is white's turn then only white pieces can move.
 Non-king white peieces can only move down and black can only move up.
 Kings can move in either direction.